Marlene Dumas: The Image as Burden

 6 Sep 2014 - 4 Jan 2015

-With over one hundred drawings and paintings Marlene Dumas – The Image as Burden is the first major solo exhibition of Dumas in the Netherlands in 20 years.
+With almost two hundred drawings and paintings Marlene Dumas – The Image as Burden is the first major solo exhibition of Dumas in the Netherlands in 20 years.
 A unique survey of the remarkable oeuvre of Marlene Dumas.
 This retrospective exhibition brings together over one hundred of her most important works, from the late 1970s to the present day.

 The exhibition closely examines the key themes and motifs that Dumas has developed throughout her artistic career.
 Special attention is devoted to the works on paper that Dumas produced in the early years after her arrival in the Netherlands, when she also exhibited her work for the first time at the Stedelijk Museum and Museum Fodor (1978-81).
 Themes such as love, death and longing, and the use of texts and images found in the mass media – which are also explored in her late paintings – are evident in these early works, too.